 In addition, according to the New EIT Law and its implementation rules, foreign enterprises, which have no establishment or place in the PRC but derive dividends, interest, rents, royalties and other income (including capital gains) from sources in the PRC is subject to PRC withholding tax, or WHT, at 10% (a further reduced WHT rate may be available according to the applicable double tax treaty or arrangement).
 The 10% WHT is applicable to any dividends to be distributed from our PRC subsidiaries and consolidated affiliated entities to us and our subsidiaries outside the PRC.
 In 2017, we determined to cause one of its PRC subsidiaries, Guangzhou Huanju Shidai, to declare and distribute a cash dividend of part of its stand-alone 2014-2016 earnings, amounted to US\$15 million, to its direct oversea parent company, Duowan BVI.
 As a result, Guangzhou Huanju Shidai paid for the withholding tax in the amount of US\$1.5 million in 2017.
-We do not have any present plan to pay out the retained earnings in the PRC subsidiaries and expand our business.
+We do not have any present plan to pay out the retained earnings in the PRC subsidiaries and PRC consolidated affiliated entities in the foreseeable future.
+We currently intend to retain our available funds and any future earnings to operate and expand our business.
 Accordingly, no further WHT has been accrued.